 How we test gaming laptops

 What makes one laptop more attractive than another in the eyes of a gamer?
-Is it light weight, for portability in between LAN parties?
+Is it lightweight for portability between LAN parties?
 How about high-end hardware to facilitate the fastest frame rates?
 Surely connectivity matters.
-External displays, gaming peripherals and direct-attached storage can make you forget you’re even using a notebook.
-Or maybe value is what matters most.
+External displays, gaming peripherals, and direct-attached storage can make you forget you’re even using a notebook.
+Or maybe the value is what matters most.
 For a low-enough price, we’re all willing to compromise on graphics quality, right?
 Right?

 Of course not, which is why the best builders cram in as much processing muscle as possible, even when money is tight.
 And at the top of the range, desktop-class components in mobile enclosures set new performance records with every generation.